Anusha5547/Pokemon-with-python/README.md

 The upper quartile, you find the median between the median and the largest number i.e. between 11 and 17, which will be 14 according to the question above.

-# VISUAL EXPLORATORY DATA ANALYSIS
+VISUAL EXPLORATORY DATA ANALYSIS:
 Box plots: visualize basic statistics like outliers, min/max or quantiles

-# TIDY DATA
+TIDY DATA:
 We tidy data with melt().

-# PIVOTING DATA
+PIVOTING DATA:
 Reverse of melting.

-# CONCATENATING DATA
+CONCATENATING DATA:
 We can concatenate two dataframe.

-# DATA TYPES
+DATA TYPES
 There are 5 basic data types: object(string),booleab, integer, float and categorical.
 We can make conversion data types like from str to categorical or from int to float Why is category important: